kevinhennessy/Angular_Sig/Session 2/readme.md

 > **Finished code at at [Checkpoint 4.2](https://github.com/chandermani/angular2byexample/tree/checkpoint4.2).
 Zip file is [here](https://github.com/chandermani/angular2byexample/archive/checkpoint4.2.zip).**

-In this section we'll be adding the code for child routes.
+In this section we'll be adding the code for child routes for the workout builder:
 ![alt text](ChildRoutes.png "Child Routes")

 #### Adding the child routing component